Moat: Australia

 The only moated fort ever built in Australia was Fort Lytton in Brisbane.
 As Brisbane was much more vulnerable to attack than either Sydney or Melbourne a series of coastal defences was built throughout Moreton Bay, Fort Lytton being the largest.

 Built between 1880 and 1881 in response to fear of a Russian invasion, it is a pentagonal fortress concealed behind grassy embankments and surrounded by a water-filled moat.

 North America

 Moats were developed independently by North American indigenous people of the Mississippian culture as the outer defence of some fortified villages.
 The remains of a 16th-century moat are still visible at the Parkin Archeological State Park in eastern Arkansas.

-The Maya people also used moats, for example in the city of Becan.
+The Maya people also used moats, for example in the city of Becan, where its contemporary name is the Yucatec word for "moat", as it is one of the city's most prominent features.

 European colonists in the Americas often built dry ditches surrounding forts built to protect important landmarks, harbours or cities (e.g. Fort Jay on Governors Island in New York Harbor).